-William Pearse, a leader during Ireland's 1916 Easter Rising, was born on November 15, 1881.
+William Pearse, a leader during Ireland's 1916 Easter Rising, was executed in Kilmainham Gao on this day in 1916.
 Below, a look at the Irish revolutionary's life.

 William (Willie) Pearse was born on November 15, 1881, two years after his brother Patrick in the same house on Great Brunswick Street.
 From his birth to his death Willie was the closest friend his brother ever had.

 They were so close that Patrick wrote about Willie: “What greater thing has ever happened to me than the coming of that good comrade?
 Willie and I have been true brothers.
 Willie’s companionship has been the one solace of my sorrowful life.
 As a boy, he has been my only playmate, as a man he has been my only intimate friend.”

 While Patrick leaned more to the literary, Willie followed in his father’s footsteps and became an artist.
 He studied at the Metropolitan School of Art, Kensington School of Art in London, and also in Paris.
 His most famous work, the Mater Dolorosa, can be viewed in the Mortuary Chapel of St. Andrew’s Church on Westland Row in Dublin (very near Pearse Station).

 His other works are also on display at the Pearse Museum in Rathfarnham, the Cathedral of St. Eunan and St. Columba in Letterkenny, Donegal, and Limerick Cathedral.
 When Patrick opened his new school, St. Enda’s, Willie sold the family business and devoted himself to Patrick’s new venture.